pellsson/pellsson.github.io/README.md

 Unfortunately, this method would have taken weeks on average.
 Weeks won't do for fastest realtime ascension.

-We went back and forth on several methods, but ultimately settled on building a gigantic database.
+We went back and forth between several methods, but ultimately settled on building a gigantic database.
 Create a hash of the inventory and starting attributes for **all** `Tou Hum Fem Neu` games possible, and save them in a binary sorted lookup table.

 Using every computer at hand, including a couple of 72-core AWS instances, we soon had everything we needed.